cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

 # Deployment Guide

-This document outlines how to run the AI FUN Token Wheel application using Docker Compose for local development and GitHub Codespaces for cloud-based development and deployment.
+This document outlines how to run the AI FUN Token Wheel application locally with Docker and deploy it to production using Google Cloud Run.

-## GitHub Codespaces (Recommended)
+## Architecture

-The easiest way to run this application is with GitHub Codespaces.
-Everything is pre-configured and ready to go.

-### Quick Start with Codespaces

-1. **Open in Codespaces:**
-   - Navigate to this repository on GitHub
-   - Click the green "Code" button
-   - Select the "Codespaces" tab
-   - Click "Create codespace on main"

-2. **Wait for Setup:**
+The application uses a **unifsied Docker architecture** where:

-   - GitHub will automatically build and start both the frontend and backend services
+- A single Docker image contains both frontend (React) and backend (FastAPI)
-   - This takes 2-3 minutes on first launch (subsequent launches are faster)

-3. **Access the Application:**
-   - Once ready, you'll see port forwarding notifications
-   - Click on the "Ports" tab in the VS Code terminal panel
-   - **Frontend:** Click the globe icon next to port 3000 to open the application
-   - **Backend API Docs:** Click the globe icon next to port 8000, then add `/docs` to the URL

-### Codespaces Tips

-- **Free Tier:** GitHub provides 60 hours/month free for all users (180 hours/month for students with GitHub Education)
-- **Stopping:** Codespaces automatically stop after 30 minutes of inactivity
-- **Restarting:** Just reopen your codespace - all your work is saved
-- **Sharing:** You can make ports public to share your running app with others
+- The FastAPI backend serves the React frontend as static files
+- One container, one port (8000), one deployment

-## Local Development with Docker Compose
+## Local Development with Docker

-Run both the frontend and backend services on your local machine using Docker Compose.
+Run the application on your local machine using Docker Compose.

 ### Prerequisites